 All of these options can help you improve memory, but even more so, they can contribute to overall well-being.
 For many people, memory exercises don’t have to mean a rigorous change in routine—it can simply mean doing more of what you already love.

-At Intermountain Healthcare, our network of primary care providers and specialists ensure you get the care you need.
+At Intermountain Health, our network of primary care providers and specialists ensure you get the care you need.
 To book an appointment, use our find a provider tool today.

 *This article is for informational purposes only and is not intended to be a substitute for medical advice or diagnosis from a physician or qualified healthcare professional.